 CONCLUSIONS: Rural residence is independently associated with increased odds and incidence of total, but not severe COPD exacerbations.
 These associations are not fully explained by agriculture-related exposures, highlighting the need for future research into potential mechanisms of increased risk of COPD exacerbations in the rural population.

 Burkes, Robert M; Gassett, Amanda J; Ceppe, Agathe S; Anderson, Wayne; O'Neal, Wanda K; Woodruff, Prescott G; Krishnan, Jerry A; Barr, R Graham; Han, MeiLan K; Martinez, Fernando J; Comellas, Alejandro P; Lambert, Allison A; Kaufman, Joel D; Dransfield, Mark T; Wells, J Michael; Kanner, Richard E; Paine, Robert; Bleecker, Eugene R; Paulin, Laura M; Hansel, Nadia N; and Drummond, M Bradley, "Rural Residence and COPD Exacerbations: Analysis of the SPIROMICS Cohort."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 1030.